dan-v/ghost-backup/README.md

-dns="" # domain name used for blog web_login_user="" # admin user login for Ghost web_login_pass="" # admin user pass for Ghost remote_content_backup_path="" # full path to Ghost content directory (e.g. /home/ghost/content) ssh_login_user="" # ssh user with access to remote_content_backup_path
+dns="" # domain name used for blog web_login_user="" # admin user login for Ghost web_login_pass="" # admin user pass for Ghost header_client_secret="" #the client_secret parameter passed in the http header (random for every ghost install) remote_content_backup_path="" # full path to Ghost content directory (e.g. /home/ghost/content) ssh_login_user="" # ssh user with access to remote_content_backup_path
 </pre>
 * Execute script: ./ghost_backup.sh

+The header_client_secret value can be obtained by examining the http header that is transmitted during logging in through a web browser.
+This is unfortunately uniquely generated for each ghost install.

 Cron example (requires ssh key authentication for ssh_login_user):
 <pre>